m7zander/windows-development-environment/README.md

 A fresh Windows isn't entirely ready for modern web development, but all the tools you need are available.
 A good terminal, popular bash tools, Git, a decent package manager - when properly setup, modern web development on Windows can be a lot of fun.

 ## Automate it!
-All needed Tools and some important Windows settings and features can be installed automatically thanks to the magic of [Boxstarter](http://boxstarter.org/).
+All needed tools and some important Windows settings and features can be installed automatically thanks to the magic of [Boxstarter](http://boxstarter.org/).
 Simply press WINDOWS+R and run:

 ```powershell
 iexplore.exe https://t1p.de/ifn9